 The Alexandria Canal operated from 1843 to 1886.
-The Tide Lock, excavated in 1979, is now restored and can be seen along the Potomac River at the foot of Montgomery Street. provides
+The Tide Lock, excavated in 1979, is now restored and can be seen along the Potomac River at the foot of Montgomery Street.
+Read a brochure.

-The site of the Alexandria Courthouse, on the 500 block of King Street, was the last of the six Urban Renewal blocks to be excavated in the 1960s and 1970s.
+The site of the Alexandria Courthouse – 500 King Street was the last of the six Urban Renewal blocks to be excavated in the 1960s and 1970s.
 Archaeologists excavated a number of wells and privies from commercial and residential properties.
 Artifacts relate to the households of slave-woman Harriet Williams, silversmith Adam Lynn, German and German-Jewish immigrants, and others.

-Archaeologists uncovered structural remains relating to the whitewashed brick wall surrounding the men's yard and a line of post holes for posts which once supported a shed roof.
+At the site of the Alexandria Slave Pen, archaeologists uncovered structural remains relating to the whitewashed brick wall surrounding the men's yard and a line of post holes for posts which once supported a shed roof.
 A few of the artifacts relate to the slave pen, while others were discarded at the site by soldiers held there during the Civil War when the building was used as a jail.
-Now known as Freedom House, 1315 Duke Street houses the offices of the Urban League.
-The Freedom House Museum is open to the public.
+Read the site report.
+Now known as Freedom House Museum, 1315 Duke Street is open to the public.

-Discoveries at the Carlyle-Dalton Wharf, the Lee Street Site, Roberdeau’s Wharf and Keith’s Wharf are discussed in “Reaching for the Channel: Some Documentary and Archaeological Evidence of Extending Alexandria’s Waterfront” (Alexandria Chronicle).
+New archaeological discoveries on the Alexandria Waterfront include the 1755 town warehouse and the remains of four 18th century ships.
+Earlier studies of the waterfront, at the Carlyle-Dalton Wharf, the Lee Street Site, Roberdeau’s Wharf and Keith’s Wharf, are discussed in “Reaching for the Channel: Some Documentary and Archaeological Evidence of Extending Alexandria’s Waterfront” (Alexandria Chronicle)